maziac/z80dismblr/Readme.md

 7634 18 F2        jr   .sub055_loop 	; 7628h
 ~~~

-After analysing we found out what the purpose is and how it works so we add comments in a special file:
+After analysing we find out what the purpose is and how it works so we add comments in a special file:
 ~~~
 ; Subroutine to print a text in HL until an end-of-string (0xFF) is found.
 ; There is a little formatting allowed: